 A Poisson structure can be given also by a bivector $\pi\in\mathfrak{X}^2(M)$ satisfying $[\pi,\pi]=0$ for the Schouten bracket.
 The Lie bracket is related to $\pi$ by the formula

 The \textbf{Hamiltonian} vector field of a function $f\in C^{\infty}(M)$ is

 These vector fields span an involutive singular distribution on $M$, which integrates to a partition of $M$ into regularly immersed submanifolds called \textbf{symplectic leaves}.
-These leaves are symplectic manifolds, the symplectic structure on the leaf $S$ is given by $\omega_S:=\pi_{|S}^{-1}\in\Omega^2(S)$.
+These leaves are symplectic manifolds, the symplectic structure on the leaf $S$ is given by $\omega_S:=\pi|_{S}^{-1}\in\Omega^2(S)$.

-The 0-dimensional symplectic leaves are the points $x\in M$ where $\pi$ vanishes.
+The zero-dimensional symplectic leaves are the points $x\in M$ where $\pi$ vanishes.
 At such a fixed point $x$, the cotangent space $\mathfrak{g}_x=T^*_xM$ carries a Lie algebra structure, called the \textbf{isotropy Lie algebra} at $x$, with bracket given by

 Conversely, starting from a Lie algebra $(\mathfrak{g},[\cdot,\cdot])$ there is an associated Poisson structure $\pi_{\mathfrak{g}}$ on the vector space $\mathfrak{g}^*$, called \textbf{the linear Poisson structure}, defined by